twilighty-abhi/ui-ux-chatbot/README.md

 ### UI/UX Analysis
 1. After logging in, you'll be on the home page
+2. **Enter your Gemini API key** in the secure input field on the right
-2. Click "Choose a file" to select a UI design image
+3. Click "Choose a file" to select a UI design image
-3. Click "Analyze Design" to submit it for analysis
+4. Click "Analyze Design" to submit it for analysis
-4. View the detailed feedback in the results section
+5. View the detailed feedback in the results section
-5. Use the "Sign Up" link in the top-right corner if needed
+6. Use the "Sign Up" link in the top-right corner if needed

 ## 🎨 Design Features